 Study: Volunteering in Canada: Challenges and opportunities during the COVID-19 pandemic

-In 2018, over 12.7 million Canadians engaged in formal volunteering, with a total of 1.6 billion hours of their time given to charities, non-profits and community organizations—equivalent to almost 858,000 full-time year-round jobs.
+In 2018, almost 12.7 million Canadians engaged in formal volunteering, with a total of approximately 1.7 billion hours of their time given to charities, non-profits and community organizations—equivalent to more than 863,000 full-time year-round jobs.
 Today, Canadians are courageously volunteering in the midst of one of the largest health, economic and social challenges of our lifetime.

 The study, "Volunteering in Canada: Challenges and opportunities during the COVID-19 pandemic," based upon the 2018 General Social Survey on Giving, Volunteering and Participating (GSS GVP), measures the contributions of those who have given their time.
 While these data are from prior to the COVID-19 pandemic, they provide insight into challenges and opportunities facing volunteerism in the current situation.